luisrowley/domain-finder/README.md

                       specified domain name. (.com and .net top-level domains supported)

   -l, --list-domains  Advanced search.
-This option takes in a list of comma
+This option takes in a list of space
                       separated strings, generates all possible (and best) combinations between them, and then checks their avalability as domain names via DNS lookup.